Reducing the CNOT count for Clifford+T circuits on NISQ architectures: Introduction

 At present we do not have large-scale quantum computers.
 Rather the devices available today are referred to as noisy intermediate-scale quantum (NISQ) computers \cite{2018_P}.
 The current technologies that realize these devices, such as superconducting quantum circuits \cite{2018_ROTetal, 2017_VPKetal} and ion traps \cite{2012_BSKetal, 2016_BHLSL, 2016_GTLetal, 2006_HOSetal}, impose certain connectivity constraints by which two-qubit operations are possible only among certain pairs of physical qubits.
 Naively we can insert SWAP operators to move a pair of logical\footnote{ In NISQ systems, a ``logical qubit'' typically corresponds to a single individual qubit, in contrast to fault-tolerant quantum computation where a logical qubit is encoded in many physical qubits.
 However, the correspondence between the logical qubits and physical qubits on a NISQ computer can change throughout the computation.} qubits to physical positions admissible for two-qubit operations.
 However, this increases the number of two-qubit operations, each of which again introduces non-negligible noise.
 Hence, it is important to optimize the number of two-qubit operators while respecting the connectivity constraints.

 In this paper we consider the problem of re-synthesizing a circuit over the universal fault-tolerant Clifford+T gate set.
 We designed and implemented an algorithm that reduces the number of CNOT gates required to meet the connectivity constraints imposed by the physical hardware architectures.
-The connectivity constraints are represented in the form of a graph $G$ in which the vertices represent (physical) qubits and a two-qubit operation can be applied if and only if the corresponding vertices are connected by an edge in $G$.
+The connectivity constraints are represented in the form of a graph $G$ (called \textbf{connectivity graph}) in which the vertices represent (physical) qubits and a two-qubit operation can be applied if and only if the corresponding vertices are connected by an edge in $G$.
 We assume without loss of generality that the desired circuit is connected (that is, we can't break it up into non-interacting collections of qubits).

-The Clifford+T gate set is one of the most studied fault-tolerant universal gate set used to realize a quantum operator \cite{1998_G, 2004_AG}.
-A minimal generating set for this group is $\{\CNOT,\had,\phase,\T\}$.
-We consider the following gates in this set: $\mathcal{G}_{univ}=\{\CNOT,\had,\T,\T^{\dagger},\phase,\phase^{\dagger},\X,\Y,\Z\}$, among these CNOT is the only multi-qubit operator.
-A CNOT gate acts on two qubits, one of which is referred to as the \emph{control} (c) and the other as \emph{target} (t).
-The control remaining unchanged, the state of the target qubit becomes $c\oplus t$, that is, $\CNOT\ket{c,t}=\ket{c,c\oplus t}$.
+The Clifford+T gate set is one of the most studied fault-tolerant universal gate set used to realize a quantum operator.
+We consider the following gates in this set: $ {\mathcal{G}_{univ}=\{\CNOT,\had,\T,\T^{\dagger},\phase,\phase^{\dagger},\X,\Y,\Z\}}$, among which CNOT is the only multi-qubit operator.
 If the shortest path length between vertices corresponding to $c$ and $t$ in $G$ is $\ell$, then the naive way of using SWAP gates (equivalent to 3 CNOT gates) would require about $6(\ell-1)$ CNOT gates (Figure \ref{fig:swapTemplate}).

-Thus we devise heuristics algorithms using Steiner trees that reduce the number of CNOT gates.
-Steiner trees were also used by Nash, Gheorghiu, Mosca \cite{2020_NGM} and Kissinger, de Griend \cite{2019_KdG} for the similar goal of reducing CNOT gates but for the restricted class of circuits using $\{\CNOT,R_z\}$ gates, where $R_z$ is the gate that applies a rotation on the qubit state about the Z-axis on the Bloch sphere.
-Even for these restricted circuits our algorithms differ from these works, which we have pointed out in the following few paragraphs.
+Thus we devise algorithms using Steiner trees that reduce the number of CNOT gates.
+Steiner trees were also used in \cite{2020_NGM} and \cite{2019_KdG} for the similar goal of reducing CNOT gates.
+Our algorithms differ from these works, which we have pointed out in the following paragraphs, and give much less CNOT-count.